tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [https://www.newscientist.com/article/dn28728-memory-recall-works-twice-as-fast-as-the-blink-of-an-eye/](https://www.newscientist.com/article/dn28728-memory-recall-works-twice-as-fast-as-the-blink-of-an-eye/)

-- Memory recollection usually starts with a cue  a few notes of a jangly doorbell, say, might remind you of a song.
-Information about the cue is transmitted from your eyes and ears to your brains hippocampus, where a set of cells recognise it.
+- Memory recollection usually starts with a cue – a few notes of a jangly doorbell, say, might remind you of a song.
+Information about the cue is transmitted from your eyes and ears to your brain’s hippocampus, where a set of cells recognise it.
 These cells then trigger a pattern of activity in the front of the brain that matches that of the memory.

 ___